1. Cherub Rock – Smashing Pumpkins

 The Razorcuts could have very easily been a Sarah Records act but were instead signed to Creation.
 I put their album, Storyteller, onto the other side of the cassette I recorded The Sea Urchins’ Stardust, a tape I would often listen to on the two mile walk into college, along Whitton Dene and past Twickenham Ruby Stadium.

-If 23 Carrington Avenue had a soundtrack then it was Love’s Forever Changes.
-I’d never heard of it but was quickly won over by its string arrangements, Tijuana horns and Flamenco guitar.
-It was played on most can nights, and the guy who introduced us to it – who would often join us for our alcoholic ritual – was quite taken aback by our enthusiasm.
+If 23 Carrington Avenue had a soundtrack then it would be Love’s third album, 1967's Forever Changes.
+I’d never heard of it before but was quickly won over by its string arrangements, Tijuana horns, Flamenco guitar, and the charms of frontman Arthur Lee.
+The chap who introduced us to it – who would often join us for our alcoholic ritual – was quite taken aback by our enthusiasm and returned to his record collection to bring us Da Capo, Love's earlier work, which was received almost as willingly.
+Taste is subjective, to an extent, but I never hesitate to recommend Forever Changes to anyone with the slightest interest in '60s rock music, and I have even been thanked for doing so.

 I wonder if I’d seen Supergrass supporting Pulp supporting Blur at Alexandra Palace I would have liked them more.
-I didn’t have anything against Supergrass per se, but their whole shtick seemed a little... silly, no?
-Nevertheless, She’s So Loose is great song, less poppy, with more of a groove, and so lip service is paid.
+I didn’t have anything against Supergrass per se, but their whole shtick seemed a little silly.
+Perhaps at almost 20, I was too old?
+Nevertheless, She’s So Loose is a very, very good tune, and so lip service is paid.

 Which leads to the missing pieces of this aural jigsaw: techno, acid, and trance.
 This sort of music came ‘ready mixed’, be it via the DJ Tsuyoshi cassette somebody copied for me or the tape exploring similar themes compiled by my brother, who was bang into this sort of stuff.
 It couldn’t very well be assimilated into my other, more identifiable, auditory explorations and so stood alone, to be listened to on my Walkman.